alexpac27/ruby-project-alt-guidelines-nyc01-seng-ft-060120/README.md

-Module One Final Project:
+Module One Final Project
+By: Shiro Han, Alex Ortiz

 Flatiron Food Ordering App
 ========================
-By: Shiro Han, Alex Ortiz

 Welcome to the Flatiron Food Order App!
 This is a food ordering app, similar to Grubhub and Seamless, that will allow you to place food orders from your favorite restaurants.
 The app allows you to register as a new user or log in to an existing account.
 Once in your account, you can do any of the following: